FlorianSLZ/IntuneDeviceInventory/readme.md

 ## Import the module for testing

 As an alternative to installing, you chan download this Repository and import it in a PowerShell Session.
-*The path may be diffent in your case*
+*The path may be different in your case*
 ```PowerShell
 Import-Module -Name "C:\GitHub\IntuneDeviceInventory" -Verbose -Force
 ```